MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 Next, you need to start the application.
 Go to **Applications > All Applications**.
 Select the checkbox for **DefaultApplication.ear**, ensure the **Action** is set to **Start**, and then select **Submit Action**.

 You should see success messages that look similar to the ones in the following screenshot.
-If you see errors, it may be that you were too quick and the app and configuration have not reached the nodes yet.
+If you see errors, it may be that you were too quick and the app and configuration haven't reached the nodes yet.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png" alt-text="Screenshot of IBM WebSphere Messages pane." lightbox="media/traditional-websphere-application-server-virtual-machines/start-app-message-page.png":::

 When you see the success messages, you can try the app.
 In your browser, navigate to the DNS name of the IHS deployment and add `/snoop`.
-You should see information about the server instance that processed the request, similar to what's shown in the following screenshot.
+You should see information similar to the following about the server instance that processed the request.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/test-app-running-page.png" alt-text="Screenshot of test application running in a browser.":::